syntaqx/weightloss-journal/README.md

 will go great in things like smoothies or other foods, the blandness of Whey overpowered the taste of milk.. man was it rough to choke the glass down.
 I will likely be picking up some Chocolate Whey Protein at Gym tonight (going additional times this week so I can hopefully hit my 185 goal), as Chocolate Milk seems significantly easier to drink than the monstrocity I just tasted.

+### April 6th 2023

+- __Todays Weight:__ 186.8

+- Going to start weighing myself under the following criteria to try and get consistent results:
+  - I've completed a 12 hour fast
+  - I've slept within that fast
+  - Which implies I wasn't drinking much water for the last 6 hours
+  - This usually means I'm weighing myself in the mornings-noon
+- Purchased a few things:
+  - [Isopure Protein Powder Chocolate](https://www.amazon.com/dp/B07PHHKV6X) - Time to attempt 2% Milk + Chocolate for better flavor, I'll follow up after I've tried it
+  - [NonEcho Men Sauna Vest](https://www.amazon.com/dp/B01767LOYU) - This should be really nice for the Sauna at EoS; Have been doing research that Sauna a few times a week is both good for health, and it's free calories burnt
+  - [MEETWOO Mens Compression Pants](https://www.amazon.com/gp/product/B09N8Z11YQ/) - I never seem to have enough because I'm lazy and barely do laundry